Water supply and sanitation in Belgium: Water resources

 Belgium's water resources are distributed among five river basins, the two main ones being the Meuse and the Scheldt that both take their source in France and flow into the sea in the Netherlands.
 The major aquifers are located in Wallonia.
 Belgium does not face water stress, despite its high density of population.
 Internal water availability is around 12,000 million m3/year (average 1990–2004), or 1,168 m3/capita/year.
 The yield of groundwater is around 900 million m3, exploited at a rate of 75%.
 This picture hides strong regional disparities, with the North dependent from the South.
 Wallonia satisfies 55% of the national needs in drinking water while it counts only 37% of the population.
 Flanders and Brussels are dependent on drinking water from Wallonia, at a level of 40% and 98% respectively.
 The picture is complicated by the strong dependence of the Netherlands on the water of the Meuse for its drinking water production.

 Drinking water production withdraws 707 million m3 in 2005 (10% of the total withdrawals), 65% produced from groundwater, often distributed without prior treatment, and 35% from surface water, more expensive to produce.
-For example, Brussels receives its water from springs, groundwater and the Meuse, all located in the Walloon region.
+For example, Brussels receives its water from springs, groundwater and the Meuse, all located in Wallonia.
 Modave in the Hoyoux valley, located more than 100 km Southwest of Brussels, produces about 20% of the capital's water supply from galleries in the hills surrounding the valley.
 In Mons surface water from the Meuse is treated to provide another 30% of the city's water needs; in Vedrin, part of Namur, water is pumped from an abandoned pyrite mine; springs in Genappe, wells in Waterloo and Zaventem, and mines in Ligny and Écaussinnes provide the remainder of Brussel's water supply.
 The city of Antwerp is supplied with water from the Albert Canal.
 The city of Liège is supplied from wells pumping from the Hesbaye aquifer.

 Distribution losses are estimated at 13%.
 According to some sources residential water consumption was 106 liter/capita/day, while other sources say it was 135 liter/capita/day in 2003, down from 171 liter/capita/day in 1995.